WoraponK/WoraponK/README.md

 Front-end Developer
 -------------------

-I started with HTML CSS and JS, and now I'm learning in backend developing
+I started with HTML CSS and JS, and now I'm learning in frontend development with frameworks.

 * 🌍  I'm based in Suratthani, Thailand
 * ✉️  You can contact me at [worapon.klabsri@gmail.com](mailto:worapon.klabsri@gmail.com)